axtro219/2pchat/README.md

 HOW TO USE:

-1. download the app on one or 2 pc's.
+1. download the console on one or 2 pc's.

 2. if you want to use one pc then execute it 2 times and make one console be the server and the other be a client.